doug-letough/vindinium-curses_ui/README.md

 2 - Content :
 -------------

- - bot.py               The bot source code
+ - bot.py               The bot object source code.
+Collects data processed.
  - client.py            The client source code used to connect to game server
  - game.py              Source code used to process data sent by the server
  - ui.py                The curses U.I. source code